dwsmart32/dwsmart32.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Hello!
-I'm a student from <a href="https://en.snu.ac.kr/index.html">Seoul National University</a> deeply interested in computer science.
+I'm a student from <a href="https://en.snu.ac.kr/index.html">Seoul National University</a> deeply interested in Artificial Intelligence, Computer Science.

 profile:
   align: right